 If working with your employer nicely doesn't work and you believe you qualify for leave, contact your Labor Department's Wage and Hour Division's regional office and make a complaint.
 This department investigates unpaid leave claims and will sometimes sue a company on an employee's behalf.
 A national nonprofit group, the Equal Rights Advocates, strive for women's rights at work and advise many women on pregnancy discrimination and family leave.

 What Happens to My Benefits While on Maternity Leave?

 Under FMLA protection, your employer has to keep your insurance plan while you're off, whether you're on disability or maternity leave.
 Many employers keep paying the premiums, but ask for you to pay back your portion that's normally taken from you check.

 If you inform your employer that you don't intend on returning to work or if your position is cut while you're out, your company may stop paying your insurance and put you on COBRA.
 COBRA is the same insurance you had at work, but you pay the entire premium yourself.

 If you decide to quit, you may have to pay back the part of your premium your employer paid while you were on leave.
 The FMLA doesn't require companies to allow benefit accrual or addition to seniority time when you're out.
 You won't add to your retirement or flexible accounts because you're not being paid and can't put in pre-tax money.

 If you have a question about maternity leave, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.